 - 2 Open the ATMP Options subprofile and set ATMP Mode to Both. - 3 Configure the other home-agent settings as appropriate; for example, to use Gateway mode and a password of "private":

+'''

+ATMP options...

 ATMP Mode=Both

 Type=Gateway

 Password=private

 SAP Reply=No

+UDP Port=5150

+'''

 To configure the foreign-agent aspect of the multi-mode configuration:

 4 Open the Auth subprofile and configure RADIUS authentication.
 For example: